wmayner/pyphi/README.rst

 it.
 It can be manually activated with ``workon <name_of_your_project>``, and deactivated with ``deactivate``.

-Remember to activate the virtual environment *every time* you begin working on your project.
+**Important:** Remember to activate the virtual environment *every time* you begin working on your project.
 Also, note that the currently active virtual environment is *not* associated with any particular folder; it is associated with a terminal shell.

 Finally, you can install PyPhi into your new virtual environment: